Home King William County Truck Accident

 • The trucking company that hired the driver may be liable if it set unrealistic expectations, encouraged the driver to rush despite safety risks, failed to properly screen or train the driver, or failed to properly maintain the truck.

-• A company responsible for maintaining the truck may be liable if vehicle failure caused the crash.
+• A company responsible for maintaining the truck may be liable if a vehicle failure caused the crash.

 • A company responsible for loading the cargo may be responsible if the truck was improperly loaded, and that contributed to the accident.